Table 6.36 — EEs for EAs whose label begins with A

 ACOUSTIC_REFLECTION_TYPE The type of acoustic reflection from a <WATERBODY_FLOOR>.

-FROM_BELOW_WTR_BODY_FLOOR The sound energy penetrates a superficial layer of the <WATERBODY_FLOOR> (for example: <SEDIMENT>), so that the sound energy is reflected from below the <WATERBODY_FLOOR>.
+FROM_BELOW_WTRBODY_FLOOR The sound energy penetrates a superficial layer of the <WATERBODY_FLOOR> (for example: <SEDIMENT>), so that the sound energy is reflected from below the <WATERBODY_FLOOR>.
 2

 AERIAL_FUNCTION The function of an <AERIAL>.